urban-bot/urban-bot/docs/DOCS.md

 );
 ```
 ####  sessionTimeSeconds
->  Urban Bot will be clear session data for a user after this time.
+>  Time after which the user session is clear
 ###### optional
 ###### default `60 * 60 * 24 * 7`
 `number`